 Like the Prose: Challenge 9 – Experiment with writing a Haibun (short first-person prose punctuated by haiku or tanka).

 It’s late at night, and the storm raging outside seems like it’s doing its level best to come indoors.
 I’m tucked up in a loft bed at the top of Emily and Rajesh’s A-frame, wrapped in quilts.
 The power has long-since gone out, but the house is warm.
 The heat is provided by a wood stove with a pipe that goes all the way up the center of the house.
 Similarly, the lightning flashing beyond the glass window is not my only illumination.
 I have a lantern, a book, a mug of peppermint tea with a lot of honey in it, and, a secret gift from Rajesh: a baggie full of carob drops.
-He’s the first Indian man I’ve ever met, but he knows just how to connect to an eight-year-old girl.
+He’s not the first brown-skinned man I’ve ever met, but he’s the first who isn’t Navajo, or doesn’t speak Spanish.
+He speaks better English than we do, Mommy says.
+In fact, he speaks it with an accent that sounds like music, and he knows just how to connect to an eight-year-old girl.
 He lets a twinkle appear in his warm brown eyes and promises that the tiny candies will give me sweet dreams.
 “And in the morning, your mother will be back,” he adds, with a smile I know I can trust.
 And so, I settle into my nest of quilts and get lost in the book he gave me: A Wrinkle in Time.

 Little girl in braids